Janus Henderson UK Responsible Income Fund

 Engagement and stewardship are integral and natural parts of our long-term, active approach to investment management.
 We believe engagement is vital to understanding and promoting practices that position the companies and issuers we invest in for future financial success.
 Our investment teams often partner with our central Responsibility Team on engagements with company management teams.
 We prefer an engagement-focused approach to a firm-level exclusion or divestment policy for companies and issuers where we have identified financially material ESG risks.
 We believe this approach is best for maximising risk-adjusted returns for our clients.
 We have a wide range of engagement themes and topics chosen by individual investment teams or the Responsible Investment and Governance Team, which is part of the broader Responsibility Team.
 These range from longstanding engagement themes such as climate change and diversity, equity & inclusion, to biodiversity, human capital and culture, health and wellbeing, and sustainable corporate governance.
 Most products and services offered by a company or issuer play necessary roles for the global economy – including sectors with higher carbon emissions such as energy, industrials, materials, and utilities.
 Rather than ignoring companies or issuers in these sectors through automatic exclusion or divestment, engagement leads to two benefits:

 Stewardship is an integral and natural part of Janus Henderson’s long-term, active approach to investment management.
 We believe that strong ownership practices such as management engagement can help protect and enhance long-term shareholder value.
-We support a number of stewardship codes, such as the UK Stewardship Code, and broader initiatives around the world including the UN-supported Principles for Responsible Investment (PRI).
-We are pleased that the PRI has recognised the significant progress we’ve made in advancing our responsible investment capabilities over the last three years and maintained our high scores in our latest assessment through June 2024.
-We also continue to remain a signatory to the Financial Reporting Council’s UK Stewardship Code, regarded as a benchmark in investment stewardship.
+We continue to remain a signatory to the Financial Reporting Council’s UK Stewardship Code, regarded as a benchmark in investment stewardship, as well as supporting Japan’s Stewardship Code, and broader initiatives around the world including the UN-supported Principles for Responsible Investment (PRI).

 Janus Henderson understands responsible investing continues to evolve and mature.
 We are committed to maintaining an open dialogue with our clients, shareholders, employees, industry groups, and regional regulators to ensure we continue to meet their expectations and hold true to our values as a steward of our clients’ capital.
 This includes listening to client needs and developing new products to meet changing requirements.
 It also means actively sharing the views of our managers on how they see financially material ESG issues reshaping the investment landscape and where the risks and opportunities lie.
 The Janus Henderson website provides access to manager insights as well as our Responsibility policies, voting records and annual reports.

-Responsible Investment Policy Oversight and Governance Board of Directors While our Board of Directors has received updates on sustainability, climate and ESG issues in the past, oversight of Responsibility and Responsible Investing, including climate considerations, were formally put under the remit of the Governance and Nominations Committee of the Janus Henderson Group Board of Directors in 2023.
-The Governance and Nominations Committee has established tangible ESG and climate metrics and targets for both our operational and investment activities, Our Chief Responsibility Officer presents a quarterly update to the Governance and Nominations Committee on the metrics, progress against targets, and advancements on strategic Responsibility initiatives.
-In addition, the Chief Responsibility Officer conducts a Director education session for the Governance and Nominations Committee each quarter; this is a “deep dive” into an important ESG topic—which could include our own corporate responsibility practices or our responsible investing practices.
+Responsible Investment Policy Oversight and Governance Board of Directors Oversight of Responsibility, including climate considerations, is part of the formal remit of the Governance and Nominations Committee of the Janus Henderson Group Board of Directors.
+The Group Governance Committee has established tangible ESG and climate metrics and targets for our operational activities.
+These metrics include setting science-based targets on our corporate Scope 1 + 2 and Scope 3 upstream emissions, and tracking our CDP score, as well as metrics around reporting, thought leadership, and investment strategy development.
+At the investment level, the Board receive metrics on how we integrate material climate factors in our research and engagement, our thought leadership, and in our investment strategy development.
+Our Chief Responsibility Officer, Michelle Dunstan, presents a quarterly update to the Group Governance and Nominations Committee on the metrics, progress against targets, and advancements on strategic Responsibility initiatives.
+In addition, the Chief Responsibility Officer conducts a Director education session for the Group Governance and Nominations Committee each quarter; this is a “deep dive” into an important Responsibility topic - which could include our own corporate responsibility practices or our responsible investing practices.

 Our ESG Oversight Committee (ESGOC), which reports to Janus Henderson’s ExCo, provides direct oversight of ESG investment-related matters.
 The ESGOC provides oversight over ESG investment processes including credibility and feasibility of ESG-related commitments in portfolio design, portfolio management, various ESG data and toolsets, as well as non-investments oversight over ESG processes including regulatory and client reporting standards, and ESG disclosure.
 The ESGOC is responsible for ensuring that the firm’s framework to manage ESG-related risks is adequate and effective.
 Specific duties include: